Nationals top Astros in Game 7 to win 1st World Series title - WHIZ News

 GOING WILD

 The Nationals became the first wild-card team to win the Series since Madison Bumgarner and the Giants in 2014.
-Starting with San Francisco’s win, the last six champs have clinched on the road.
+The last six champs have clinched on the road.

 UP NEXT

-The Astros and Nationals start training side-by-side in a few months and open exhibition play with a World Series rematch on Feb.
+The Astros and Nationals open exhibition play with a World Series rematch on Feb.
 22 at Ballpark of the Palm Beaches.
 They met in their Grapefruit League opener this year and Scherzer gave up a home run to the first batter of the game.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports